-DRAMA 30 Credits: 5 Prereq: Successful completion of DRAMA 20 This course continues to develop the basic skills from Drama 20 and places further emphasis on playwriting and directing.
-Scripted material will be explored to provide the student opportunities to apply and extend skills and knowledge.

-Music Overview Be a part of one of the finest music programs in Alberta!
-SCHS offers courses in band, choir, jazz band, vocal jazz and guitar.
+DRAMA 30 Credits: 5 Prereq: Successful completion of DRAMA 20 As the concluding course in the high school drama sequence, Drama 30 provides students with the opportunity to refine acting and technical theatre skills, as well as delve into une plored areas such as directing and stage management.
+The main area of emphasis is the preparation for our One Act Play Festival, as well as performances for local elementary and middle-school students.
+Drama 30 student actors, directors, and technicians must be prepared to commit themselves to this highly collaborative course.
+Music Overview Be a part of one of the finest music programs in Alberta SCHS offers courses in band, choir, ja band, vocal ja and guitar.
 Our groups have won numerous awards including the Rose Bowl from the Rotary Music festival and the Provincial Choral Competition.
-Our students experience excellence daily and maintain a high level of achievement.
-With our focus on excellence through performance, students will develop leadership, self confidence and their own creativity.
+Our students e perience e cellence daily and maintain a high level of achievement.
+With our focus on e cellence through performance, students will develop leadership, self confidence and their own creativity.
 Be a part of the award winning tradition.
-Grow your talent!
+Grow your talent

-MUSIC 10 (INSTRUMENTAL CONCERT BAND)\ Credits: 5 Prereq: Successful completion of Grade 9 band or private study (2 years); see SCHS website for technical requirements The primary focus of this course is for each student to develop his/her musical technique and ability.
-The majority of class time is spent developing skills through band rehearsal; however, some time may be spent in small ensembles.
-Music theory is also explored covering topics such as theoretical rudiments of music and music appreciation.
+MUSIC 10 (INSTRUMENTAL CONCERT BAND) Credits: 5 Prereq: Successful completion of Grade 9 band or private study (2 years); see SCHS website for technical requirements The primary focus of this course is for each student to develop his/her musical technique and ability.
+The majority of class time is spent developing skills through band rehearsal however, some time may be spent in small ensembles.
+Music theory is also e plored covering topics such as theoretical rudiments of music and music appreciation.
 MUSIC 20 (INSTRUMENTAL CONCERT BAND) Credits: 5 Prereq: Successful completion of MUSIC 10 (INSTRUMENTAL) In this second level of high school music, students will develop their musical knowlege and instumental techique to a higher level.
 More emphasis is placed on developing as a performer through solo and small ensemble repertoire.